orbitalquark/gtdialog/doc/manual.md

 **Returns**

-The colorselect dialog returns a string containing the color selected in “#RRGGBB” format, or the empty string if the user cancelled the dialog.
+The colorselect dialog returns a string containing the color selected in “#RRGGBB” format, or the empty string if the user canceled the dialog.

 **Example**